-Joseph Albert Pierre Paul Pilote - Born December 11, 1931 in Kenogami, Quebec - Died September 10, 2017 in Barrie, Ontario is a former professional ice Hockey defenceman.
+Joseph Albert Pierre Paul Pilote - Born December 11, 1931 in Kenogami, Quebec - Died September 10, 2017 in Barrie, Ontario was a Canadian Indigenous (Innu) ice Hockey defenceman.

 Pilote learned to skate as a child wearing his mothers skates on the local church & school rink. and between the ages 14 and 17 he never skated at all because the local rink roof in Fort Erie collapsed during a snowstorm and he had nowhere to go.
 Pilote did play baseball during this time, and with his keen interest of the game, turned into a excellent pitcher.

 Pilote would buy himself his first pair of Hockey skates at Canadian Tire, and go public skating at every opportunity.
 Now at the age of 17, Pilote had the opportunity to play with his workmates, who were mostly in their 30s and 40s in the local Industrial League.
 His first team was called the Hurst Butchers.
 Pilote had decided to learn to play like Edgar Laprade of the New York Rangers, after reading a article about him in a Hockey magazine.

 Pilote played the first season as a forward, but switched to defence the next year after learning the local junior B Hockey team only needed defencemen.
 Pilote played quite well on defence, and soon the local Junior B Cataracts were interested in him.
 In only his second year of Hockey, Pilote was now playing for the Niagara Falls Cataracts.

 During the summer of 1950, Pilote had been contacted by 2 Junior A teams, and decided to try out for the St. Catharines Teepees, after their General Manager Rudy Pilous made a home visit to talk with the Pilote family about his Hockey team.